 We offer 45-minute sessions either in your home or in local community venues including children’s centres and schools.
 The programme offers personalised support that is designed to be a fun, positive and energising experience.
 The team will help you set simple realistic goals suited to your family to work towards a healthier lifestyle.

 Each week, you and your child will explore a different topic with your healthy lifestyle advisor, for example:

 - physical activity and fitness;

 - understanding food labels.

-Your advisor will also offer a weekly weigh-in, and help your family set a weekly goal, to help you on your journey to a healthier lifestyle.
+- help to set a weekly goal to help you and your family on your journey to a healthier lifestyle.

 We look at how healthy a child or young person's weight is by using the BMI centile.
 This is similar to the BMI we use to measure adult weight, but takes into account the gender and age of the child or young person.